-Day 2 – Lv at 8:00am for walk along the VIA DOLOROSSA from the Antonia Fortress to the Holy Sepulcher Church.
+Day 2 – Lv at 8:00 am for a walk along the VIA DOLOROSA from the Antonia Fortress to the Holy Sepulcher Church.
 YAD VASHEM HOLOCAUST MUSEUM (Ezek 37).
 Afternoon free.

 Day 4 – Lv 8:00am for JUDEAN HILLS: Bethlehem (Gen 35:19; Ruth 4; Micah 5; Matt 2; Luke 2); Herodian; view of Tekoa (2 Sam 14, Amos 1; Neh 3:5, 27); Shepherd’s Field; Promenade View of Jerusalem (Gen 22).

 Day 5 – Lv 8:00 am JERUSALEM IN THE FIRST AND SECOND TEMPLE PERIODS: First Temple Model/ Yad BenTzvi; Herodian Quarter, Burnt House; Temple Mount/Ophel (1 Kings 8; 2 Sam 24); Western Wall; Southern Wall Excavations/Davidson Museum (Matt 23).

 WILDERNESS AND FOOTHILLS